IdeaPad: IdeaPad Yoga 11

-The Yoga 11 is powered by a quad-core Nvidia Tegra 3 that runs at a maximum clockspeed of 1.3 GHz and features an integrated graphics processor.
-The Tegra 3 is also found in numerous Android-based tablets.
-2 GB of RAM comes standard.
-This relatively small amount of RAM is sufficient due to the reduced memory requirements of Windows RT applications.
-The Yoga 11 is sold with solid-state drives in 32 GB and 64 GB capacities.
+The Yoga 11's small amount of RAM is sufficient due to the reduced memory requirements of Windows RT applications.
+The Yoga 11 was sold with solid-state drives in 32 GB and 64 GB capacities.
 The Yoga 11 runs the Windows RT operating system.
 Microsoft Office 2013 ships pre-installed.
 Like all Windows RT devices, the Yoga 11 cannot run software designed for earlier versions of Windows, only apps designed for the new Metro interface are compatible.
-The Yoga 11 has an 11.6-inch glossy screen that makes use of IPS technology and runs at a resolution of 1366×768.
-The screen has a maximum brightness of only 344 nits, but has a measured contrast ratio of 1,146:1.
-There two USB 2.0 ports, an SD card reader, a 3.5 mm headphone jack, and a standard HDMI output.
-There is a built-in 720P webcam.

-In its review TechRadar stated, "The Lenovo IdeaPad Yoga 11 is a stylish, lightweight and durable laptop that neatly doubles as a tablet.
-At 11 inches, it's portable and thin enough to be used in tablet form, but like its bigger brother, having the keys on the reverse affecting your grip makes it far from ideal.If you're looking for a laptop form factor for work, which doubles as a tablet for basic apps and sofa surfing, then the Yoga 11 is worth serious consideration, although we'd advise you to head to your nearest PC superstore to give it the once over.
-It's not for everyone, and we'd primarily recommend it to someone looking for a small Windows 8 laptop who doesn't want to miss out on enjoying all the touchscreen goodness that Windows 8 has to offer."

 IdeaPad Yoga 11S

-The IdeaPad Yoga 11S is a compact ultralight hybrid notebook/tablet computer scheduled for release in 2013.
+The IdeaPad Yoga 11S is a compact ultralight hybrid notebook/tablet computer which released in 2013.
 Like the Yoga 13 and the Yoga 11 the Yoga 11S gets its name from its ability to take on various form factors due to its screen being mounted on a special two-way hinge.
 The Yoga 11S runs the full version of Microsoft's Windows 8 operating system.
-The Yoga 11s will ship in the United States in June 2013 with a starting price of $799.